 Jaideep is an Operations Manager by profession and a musician /adventure junkie by love.
 As a member of the Global Shapers Chandigarh Hub, he is motivated towards making a positive impact in the community.
 The GHE 1.0 was a transforming experience for him, and inspired by the individuals he met, he decided to get involved with GHE.

 Mr. Tenzin Sonam is the Mountain Homestay leader for Zanskar region.
 Tenzin is also the Councillor of Lungnak region and runs a 10 year Old adventure tour operator firm.
-He is a graduate from Karnatka and one of the few villagers from his village Itchar that went for Higher education.
 He is very focused on promoting Solar based Homestays in Lugnak to promote tourism in villages and contributes towards economic development of Zanksar region through Mountain Homestays.

 Paras Loomba is the Founder of the Global Himalayan Expedition.
 After a successful International Antarctica Expedition in 2012, led by Robert Swan, Paras quit his corporate job to work in the field of renewable energy and sustainable rural development.
 Passionate about cutting edge technologies, Paras is actively involved in providing solar based electrification to rural India.